Well, as usual, I’ve got a lot of territory to cover with this one.

 Which, according to Mika & Joe, was just a little nip and tuck under the chin.
 And of course she had a little work done!
 She’s a 50-year-old woman who’s on television every morning.
 Do you think she’d be allowed in that chair if her face wasn’t frozen in time?
 She looks flawless.
 (Not that I’ve ever seen Morning Joe; I’m all about my Rachel Maddow.)
 She also got orthodonture a few years ago, and after some Google image searches, I’m pretty sure her breasts have been upgraded as well.

-Because a woman these days becomes persona non grata if she’s doesn’t have tight skin, full lips, and a flat stomach, not to mention booty implants (thank you, Kardashians).
-Butt “lift,” my ass.
-Plus there’s so much boobage out there, I’ve been really regretting not making mine bigger when I had the chance; my plastic surgeon at Sloan-Kettering had said that most of his patients who went small regretted it, and that my frame could handle it, but I liked the size they were.
+Because a woman these days becomes persona non grata if she’s doesn’t have tight skin, full lips, and a flat stomach, not to mention booty implants.
+(Thank you, Kardashians.
+Butt “lift,” my ass.)
+Plus there’s so much boobage out there, I’ve been really regretting not making mine bigger when I had the chance; my plastic surgeon at Sloan-Kettering had said that most of his patients who went small regretted it, and that my frame could handle bigger, but I liked the size they were.
 I thought smaller was more elegant.
 Not to mention easier.

 And it’s SO annoying that I even think about that!
 (I also spend an inordinate amount of time trying to get my eyebrows to do things they don’t want to do.)
 I’m tired of all this talk of “girl power,” while we’re being supplied with these ridiculous visual standards by everybody from “reality” TV stars to rappers to Victoria’s Secret to the infamous Instagram pout to our supposed First Lady.
 This crap even rubbed off on Bruce Jenner.
 Poor Caitlyn.

 Still with me, men?
 I know I sound angry . . . but you know what?
 I’m a little angry.